 There are job sectors that are growing, and providing sustainable, well-paying jobs – for now.
 What needs to be discussed is the inclusivity, socialization, unionization of these industries so that these industries aren’t cannibalized by their own success and then replaced by the latest money-making endeavor while the workers and employees who dedicated their lives to that success aren’t once again left in the dust.

-Trump can keep blaming China.
-He can put up as many trade barriers as he likes.
+Republicans can keep blaming China.
+President-elect Joe Biden can put up as many trade barriers as he likes.
 This may raise the price of goods and increase high-skill, high-wage employment (e.g., A.I. developers, robot designers, health care, and those “managers” keeping an eye on things), but it won’t do anything for workers without the “proper” background or education (e.g., coal miners or production line workers).

 Bringing back mass-employment production lines in the modern age is akin to bringing back whale oil as a power source – the days of Moby Dick are long gone; no one is risking life and limb to spear a whale.

 There is no stopping progress.
 We have known this since the 19th Century, when the Luddites first railed against technology.
-Since 1964 when The Twilight Zone showed us those poor, doomed factory workers. in lamentation.
-Innovation will keep marching forward, as the world will keep marching forward.
+Since 1964 when The Twilight Zone showed us those poor, doomed factory workers in lamentation.
+As long as capitalism exists, innovation for the sake of the bottom line will continue its forward march.
 The focus must shift away from pandering to this future in a way that leaves people behind; the focus must shift way from an economic model that cares little (if at all) for humans, and only for how much money it can make for capitalists.